programic/laravel-http-logger/README.md

 ## Contributing

-Please see [CONTRIBUTING](https://github.com/spatie/.github/blob/main/CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](https://github.com/programic/.github/blob/main/CONTRIBUTING.md) for details.

 ### Security

-If you've found a bug regarding security please mail [security@spatie.be](mailto:security@spatie.be) instead of using the issue tracker.
+If you've found a bug regarding security please mail [security@programic.be](mailto:security@programic.be) instead of using the issue tracker.

 ## Credits